Admissions

 Connect with an Admissions Representative

 Have questions about the application process, our campus, or even curriculum requirements?
-Schedule a 1 on 1 virtual meeting with one of our admissions representatives today!
+Schedule a 1 on 1 meeting with one of our admissions representatives today!

 Application Information

-Priority Application Deadline: May 1
+Priority Application Deadline:

 The Arkansas Colleges of Health Education is committed to the admission and matriculation of all qualified students and does not discriminate on the basis of race, ethnicity, color, sex, sexual orientation, gender, gender identity, religion, national origin, age, disability, or veteran status.
 The College will expect that minimal technical standards be met by all applicants and students as set forth herein.